evoth/blog/README.md

 - Accessibility
     - ARIA
     - Test with accessibility tools
-    - Use visibility instead of display where appropriate to match visuals with accessibility tree
     - Good tooltips and labels, button/link titles, etc.
     - Contrast
     - Intuitive navigation/layout